Windover Archeological Site: Significance

 Windover Pond is one of a number of sites in Florida excavated since 1970 that have led to a major reassessment of the Archaic period in Florida.
 Jerald T. Milanich states that Windover has provided "unprecedented and dramatic" information about the early Archaic people in Florida, and that the Windover site may be "one of the most significant archaeological sites ever excavated."
+Barbara Purdy has described Windover as unique and of "national and international significance", and "the only site in the Americas that supplied detailed information about certain cultural practices, artifacts, and human populations dating to the Early Archaic."
+Hauswirth, Dickel, and Lawlor stated that, as of 1994, Windover was "the most extensively characterized wet site with regard to ancient human DNA".
 The site was designated a National Historic Landmark in 1987 in recognition of this significance.